mrtoronto/coding_examples/README.md

 #### Machine Learning / Deep Learning

 - [Machine Learning by Stanford University](https://www.coursera.org/learn/machine-learning/home/welcome) - While slightly outdated in spots, this course will give you a fantastic overview of the fundamentals of machine learning.
 Many of these topics aren't just specific to ML and will come up in the area of data science.

 - [Deep Learning by deeplearning.ai](https://www.coursera.org/specializations/deep-learning) - This course has a great walkthrough of Deep Learning starting with basic feed-forward neural networks then goes into hyperparameter tuning, and regularization.
 After building up the foundation using basic Neural Nets, the course expands to include convolutional and recurrent neural networks.

  - [Machine Learning with TensorFlow on Google Cloud Platform]() - This course was a good exposure to the Google Cloud Platform.
-Knowing how to use cloud hosting services like GCP and AWS is very important in modern coding.
-This course was entirely done with the GCP and never felt like an annoyance.
+Knowing how to use cloud hosting services like GCP and AWS is very important in tech today.
+This course was entirely done with the GCP and that never felt like a burden which is impressive.
 The content of the course was heavily focused on Tensorflow, specifcally building and tuning models in Tensorflow.

+ ### FAQ